We’ve heard our entire lives that exercise is the key to good health, and that rule is all the more important as we venture into our golden years.

 Things That Seniors Should Consider Before Buying

-Don’t get me wrong, I’m the first person to want to open my wallet when I see a shiny new fitness toy, but there are a couple things you should consider before buying.
-Everyone has different preferences, and I want to make sure you find the perfect bike for your needs.
+Don’t get me wrong, I’m the first person to want to open my wallet when I see a shiny new fitness toy, but there are a couple of things you should consider before buying.
+Everyone has different preferences, and I want to make sure you find the perfect exercise bike for your needs.

 In most cases, comfort should be your top priority.
 We’ve already discussed how recumbent bikes are far more comfortable than upright bikes, so that’s good, but now it’s time to go a little deeper than that.
 The main feature that’s going to affect the comfort on a recumbent bike is the seat.
 Because of how many different recumbent bike models are on the market today, there are quite a few different shapes and styles when it comes to the seat design.

-Part of the reason I chose the Schwinn 270 Recumbent Bike as the #1 best exercise bike for seniors was because it has the highest-rated comfort level out of any other bike.
+Part of the reason I chose the Schwinn 270 Recumbent Bike as the #1 best exercise bike for elderly was because it has the highest-rated comfort level out of any other bike.
 If you read through the customer reviews on Amazon, you’ll see users raving about how the comfort of the Schwinn’s seat is leagues ahead of other recumbent bike models.
 With that being said, everyone is different, and you may consider another model more comfortable for your specific body type.
-Keep comfort in mind when comparing bikes to ensure that you make the right choice.
+Keep comfort in mind when comparing recumbent exercise bikes to ensure that you make the right choice.

 Because of how popular the exercise bike category is, there are literally hundreds of products to choose from with a very wide price range.
 Bikes typically start around $100 for a more basic setup and can get over $1,000 with all the bells and whistles.
 As you’ve probably learned with all the stuff you’ve bought over the years, you typically get what you pay for.
 However, there are always hidden gems to be found that offer a ton of value for your dollar, and that’s exactly what I looked for when I was choosing the Top 3 Best Exercise Bikes for Seniors.

 Comparing the prices of each bike I chose: the Schwinn 270 comes in at $450, the Exerpeutic 900XL is $165, and the Marcy ME709 is $200.
 The Schwinn is obviously the most expensive, but I chose this as the #1 best exercise bike for seniors over the rest because it offered far more value for your dollar than the other 2 models.
 Not only was it the most comfortable bike, but it also offered an incredible amount of features for a sub-$500 model (other models that have similar features are all in the $800+ price range), a fairly easy assembly, and a nice long warranty.
+The Marcy recumbent exercise bike just didn’t hold up as well.

 When it comes to purchasing an exercise bike, value for your dollar should be one of your top considerations.
 In other categories I would typically say buying cheaper is better, but this is something you’re going to have for years, and if you do it right and go with a quality bike, this could easily last the rest of your life.

 One thing that may sway you one way or another is the level of difficulty when it comes to assembly.
 Some exercise bikes can be easily pieced together like IKEA furniture, but others are a little more complex and require more intricate work.
-In general, I’d say the best exercise bike for seniors would be one with easier assembly, but do whatever you’re comfortable with!
+In general, I’d say the best recumbent exercise bike for seniors would be one with easier assembly, but do whatever you’re comfortable with!
 I only say that because I know how annoying it can be to fumble around with something for hours and then have to worry about whether or not you did it right.
 If you’re savvy with do-it-yourself installation projects, then you should be totally fine with most models.
 If not, consider a model with easier assembly – or better yet – you can always add installation with your purchase for another $50 or so.

 The last consideration is really more of a planning reminder, but it’s always smart to make sure that whichever bike you choose is actually going to fit where you want it to go in the house.
 Before you click that buy button online, double check the dimensions of the exercise bike and make sure you’ve got enough room for it.
 99% of the time sizing won’t really be an issue because these recumbent bikes are generally pretty compact, but it’s that 1% of the time that always gets you.